 We draw to your attention the fact that the Fund will not pay compensation in respect to money instructed to be invested on your behalf, outside our Trust Account.

-Please let us know if you would like further information in relation to the Fidelity Fund.
+Please let us know at any time if you would like further information in relation to the Fidelity Fund.

-The partner who will assume overall responsibility for the services we undertake and carry out on your behalf will be specified in the Engagement Letter.
-That letter will also disclose persons who may assist and be involved in work with your file.
+The partner who will assume overall responsibility for the services, undertake and carry out on your behalf, will be specified in the Engagement Letter.
+That letter may also disclose persons who may assist and be involved in work with your file.

 6. Complaints Procedure